openflam/spatial-server/README.md

 ## Start the server
+From the root of this repository, run:
 ```
-python src/app.py
+flask --debug --app spatial_server/server run --host 0.0.0.0 --port 8001
 ```

 ## Visualizing the map

 Once the video is uploaded using the spatial-client, the map building process starts.
 The map can be visualized in Blender using my clone of the [BlenderNeuralangelo](https://github.com/SagarB-97/BlenderNeuralangelo) add-on.
-(The only difference between my clone and the add-on is the path structure).
+(The only difference between my clone and the add-on is the directory structure).